Little steps. Lasting change.

 The Forest Stewardship Council® – FSC®

-The FSC promotes responsible management of the world’s forests.
+The FSC® promotes responsible management of the world’s forests.
 They particularly focus on setting the standards on forest products, along with certifying and labelling products as ‘eco-friendly’.
-We have been FSC certified since 1981 and, in fact, we were one of the first charcoal suppliers to register with their Chain of Custody scheme.
+We have been FSC certified since 1999 and, in fact, we were one of the first charcoal suppliers to register with their Chain of Custody scheme.
+Our certification number is TT-CoC-001015 and can be verified here.

 The Programme for the Endorsement of Forest Certification – PEFC